 Harmful Effects of Alcohol Addiction

-Physically, alcoholism can lead to severe liver damage (cirrhosis), high blood pressure, inflammation of the digestive system, impotence, and malnutrition.
+Physically, alcohol addiction can lead to severe liver damage (cirrhosis), high blood pressure, inflammation of the digestive system, impotence, and malnutrition.
 It increases the risk of cancer of the larynx, liver, oesophagus, and colon.
-Alcohol also alters the transmission of nerve impulses, so users can experience a loss of balance, numbness of the hands and feet, and tremors.
+Alcohol also alters the transmission of nerve impulses, so users can experience a loss of balance, numbness of the hands and feet, and tremor.

 Although initially used as a stimulant, alcohol can actually depress the activity of the control centre of the brain.
 The prolonged use of alcohol disrupts the brain’s chemistry to such a degree that the person’s cognitive abilities are severely impaired, resulting in a loss of judgement, slowed reaction time, and unpredictable or erratic behaviour.

 The vicious cycle of consumption and craving also includes the physical symptoms of alcohol withdrawal.
 Someone with an alcohol addiction can experience anxiety, irritability, palpitations, tremors, insomnia and depression, all of which can lead to the desire for more alcohol to relieve these symptoms.

 Over-consumption of alcohol over a short period of time can also lead to blackouts.
 This condition, called Anterograde Amnesia, is the inability to recall recent events.
 When the blood alcohol concentration increases rapidly over a short period of time, it blocks the brain’s ability to retain short-term memory during that time.